skellykiernan/learn-mkdocs/docs/index.md

 # Skel learns mkdocs

-Just experimenting with mkdocs to learn about it
+Just experimenting with mkdocs to learn about it, plus experiment

 ## To Be Done